 To understand co-codamol addiction and pain management we need to look at the pharmacology of co-codamol, the physiological effects it has and how to treat pain with co-codamol and other medications:

 The Dual Action Mechanism: Co-codamol’s combination of paracetamol and codeine has a dual action for pain control.
 Paracetamol controls pain by reducing prostaglandins in the brain and codeine, an opioid, acts on the central nervous system to decrease pain.
 But it’s the euphoric feelings codeine can induce that can be very enticing and some people misuse the medication for recreational use.
+Codeine is addictive because it is an opiate, and its use can lead to both physical and psychological dependence, especially with long-term or repeated use.
 Effective pain control often involves taking nonsteroidal anti-inflammatory drugs (NSAIDs) like acetaminophen with codeine or oxycodone elixir and using opioids like morphine and diamorphine.*

 Brain Chemistry Alteration: Opioids like codeine classified as addictive substances can alter the brain’s reward system.
 With prolonged use the brain can become dependent on co-codamol to release neurotransmitters associated with pleasure and reward like dopamine.
 This alteration can drive people to seek out the medication compulsively even when they know the harm it can cause leading to codeine addiction.*